Don't Let Me Get Me: Music video

-Filmed and released in January 2002, the music video for "Don't Let Me Get Me" was shot by director Dave Meyers.
-It depicts Pink as a high school student, in various scenes in which her nonconformity causes conflict with other students and school officials.
-A similarly-themed scene depicts her meeting with music executive L.A.
-Reid, who tells her that in order to obtain stardom, she will have to change everything about her persona, in order to exhibit a greater resemblance to Britney Spears, despite Pink's insistence that that is not how she sees herself.
+The video depicts Pink as a high school student, in various scenes in which her nonconformity causes conflict with other students and school officials.
+A similarly-themed scene depicts her meeting with Reid, who tells her that in order to obtain stardom, she will have to change everything about her persona, in order to exhibit a greater resemblance to Britney Spears, despite Pink's insistence that that is not how she sees herself.
 Yet another scene shows her modeling for the cover of a magazine, irritated at how she is being made up by the lighting technicians, makeup artists and other personnel involved in the shoot.
 The video then shifts to a scene in which Pink, now in control over her career, is welcomed back to her high school for a concert there.